michael-holley/michael-holley/README.md

 - 👋 Hi, I’m @michael-holley
 - 👀 I’m interested in basically anything tech related
-- 🌱 I’m currently learning python and continuing to get better at bash
+- 🌱 I’m currently learning python and C while continuing to get better at bash
 - 💞️ I’m looking to collaborate on anything.
 Learning is important and the best way to learn is to do.

 <!---